As an artist, I like to know what sells. My own favourite genres are landscapes (mostly semi-abstract) and abstract paintings.

-Very varied images from a simple methodology which again I should emphasis is purely designed to encourage the artist to paint freely.
+These are varied images from a simple methodology which again I should emphasise is purely designed to encourage the artist to paint freely.

 I have found my abstract art has improved greatly since developing this methodology.
 I have in fact found that my work is becoming closely aligned to this genre.
 Much of my work is now semi-abstract landscapes, an example of which can be seen here.

 I would therefore claim that the methodology has been instrumental in freeing up my art work to its advantage.
 I see no reason why the skills developed in practising abstract art should not be capable of being useful to any artist.
 Abstract work gives a feeling for colour, shape and line and composition which is instrumental in creating great art in any genre.

 I would love to hear from visitors to this page, whether about the lens itself or about the methodology.
 I will always try to take criticism on board to help to improve this or subsequent lenses.